BillStephens2022/Nexter/README.md

   ## Description

-  This is an online Real Estate website built using advanced SCSS / CSS technicques including CSS grid and flexbox.
+  This is an online Real Estate website built using advanced SCSS / CSS techniques including CSS grid and flexbox.

   Screenshots below: